JoinColony/colonyNetwork/docs/_Docs_GetStarted.md

 ## Set Up Reputation Mining for Local Testing

 The Reputation Mining client is usable for testing, but has a limited functionality.
-There is currently no challenge-response process to accommodate multiple submitted Reputation Root Hashes.
+It currently has no support for the challenge-response process to accommodate multiple submitted Reputation Root Hashes.
 Still, it is possible to run a single miner instance for usable reputation scores on a testnet.

 ### Start the Mining Client